MASQ-Project/Node/README.md

 ![ci-matrix](https://github.com/MASQ-Project/Node/workflows/ci-matrix/badge.svg)

-MASQ Node combines the benefits of VPN and Tor technology, to create a superior next-generation privacy software, where users are rewarded for supporting an uncensored, global web.
+MASQ Node combines the benefits of VPN and Tor technology, to create superior next-generation privacy software, where users are rewarded for supporting an uncensored, global Web.
 Users gain privacy and anonymity, while helping promote Internet Freedom.

 ## Purpose
 **MASQ Node** forms the foundation of the MASQ Network.